yeppp27/VisualScore/README.md

     def score_image_multi_dimension(self, prompt, image_path):
         """Score a single image on three dimensions""" alignment_prompt_template = 'Judge the image alignment with the prompt: "{}"\nPlease evaluate how well the image matches each element of provided prompt.\n\nAnd answer with the final alignment rating.\nRate it from 0 to 5 (float, 2 decimals).
-A rating of 0 represents very poor alignment level, while 5 represents excellent alignment level.' technical_prompt = 'Give a techniqual quality score for this picture between 0 and 5 (float, two decimal places).
+A rating of 0 represents very poor alignment level, while 5 represents excellent alignment level.' technical_prompt = 'Give a technical quality score for this picture between 0 and 5 (float, two decimal places).
 A rating of 0 represents very poor quality, while 5 represents excellent quality.' aesthetic_prompt = 'Provide a float rating between 0 and 5 for the overall aesthetics of this image, rounded to two places.
 A rating of 0 represents very poor aesthetic quality, while 5 represents excellent aesthetic quality.'

         alignment_prompt = alignment_prompt_template.format(prompt)